HCL-TECH-SOFTWARE/appscan-maven-plugin/README.md

 other noise by an average of more than 98%.
 IFA also displays optimal locations for developers to fix multiple vulnerabilities in the code.
 [Learn more about Intelligent
 Finding Analytics.](https://securityintelligence.com/intelligent-finding-analytics-cognitive-computing-application-security-expert).

 Not yet an HCL AppScan on Cloud or AppScan 360 customer?
-[Get a free trial of Application Security on Cloud](https://cloud.appscan.com/) to use with Maven,or [get a free trial of AppScan 360°](https://www.hcl-software.com/appscan/products/appscan360/contact).
+[Get a free trial of Application Security on Cloud](https://cloud.appscan.com/) to use with Maven, or [get a free trial of AppScan 360°](https://www.hcl-software.com/appscan/products/appscan360/contact).

 # Prerequisites: